kserve/modelmesh-serving/docs/README.md

 The Pods that correspond to a particular `ServingRuntime` are started only if/when there are one or more defined `Predictor`s that require them.

 We have standardized on the [KServe v2 data plane API](inference/ks-v2-grpc.md) for inferencing, this is supported for all of the built-in model types.
-Only the gRPC version of this API is supported in this version of ModelMesh Serving, REST support will be coming soon.
-Custom runtimes are free to use gRPC Service APIs for inferencing, including the KSv2 API.
+We now have support for both the gRPC and REST versions of this.
+REST is not supported for custom runtimes, but they are free to use any gRPC Service APIs for inferencing including the KSv2 API.

 System-wide configuration parameters can be set by [creating a ConfigMap](configuration/) with name `model-serving-config`.